persalteas/RNANet/README.md

 * `chain_id`: A unique identifier
 * `structure_id`: The `pdb_id` where the chain comes from
 * `chain_name`: The chain label, extracted from the 3D file
+* `eq_class`: The BGSU equivalence class label containing this chain
+* `rfam_acc`: The family which the chain is mapped to (if not mapped, value is *unmappd*)
 * `pdb_start`: Position in the chain where the mapping to Rfam begins (absolute position, not residue number)
 * `pdb_end`: Position in the chain where the mapping to Rfam ends (absolute position, not residue number)
-* `pdb_start`: Position in the chain where the mapping to Rfam begins (absolute position, not residue number)
-* `pdb_start`: Position in the chain where the mapping to Rfam begins (absolute position, not residue number)
 * `reversed`: Wether the mapping numbering order differs from the residue numbering order in the mmCIF file (eg 4c9d, chains C and D)
 * `issue`: Wether an issue occurred with this structure while downloading, extracting, annotating or parsing the annotation.
-Chains with issues are removed from the dataset (Only one known to date: 1gsg, chain T, which is too short)
-* `rfam_acc`: The family which the chain is mapped to
+See the file known_issues_reasons.txt for more information about why your chain is marked as an issue.
 * `inferred`: Wether the mapping has been inferred using the redundancy list (value is 1) or just known from Rfam-PDB mappings (value is 0)
 * `chain_freq_A`, `chain_freq_C`, `chain_freq_G`, `chain_freq_U`, `chain_freq_other`: Nucleotide frequencies in the chain
 * `pair_count_cWW`, `pair_count_cWH`, ... `pair_count_tSS`: Counts of the non-canonical base-pair types in the chain (intra-chain counts only)